 - Vault Health Reports

-If you are not going to require any of those premium features, you can still stay with Free account.
+If you are not going to require any of those premium features, you can still be with a basic free account.

 Deleting LastPass Account

 After I migrated from LastPass to Bitwarden, my LastPass account was still existing and all my data was with LastPass.
 So, I decided to delete my LastPass account and never return to LastPass again.

 Before you delete the LastPass account, I would recommend testing your new password manager thoroughly.
 If it doesn’t work, you can always switch back to LastPass.
 You will know the right time to switch once you are familiar with your new password manager and only then delete the account.

 For example, it took me over a month to get used to Bitwarden.
 I was satisfied, and I did not encounter any issues with Bitwarden.
 Hence, I decided to delete my LastPass account.
 Anyway here is how you can delete your LastPass account.